 FP MHSU 7.01

-A licensed physician, or another qualified health professional, with experience, training, and competence in engaging, diagnosing, and treating individuals with mental health and/or substance use disorders is responsible for the medical aspects of treatment and for guiding the coordination of behavioral and physical health care.
+A licensed physician, or another qualified health professional, with experience, training, and competence in engaging, assessing, diagnosing, and treating people with mental health and/or substance use disorders is responsible for the medical aspects of treatment and for guiding the coordination of behavioral and physical health care.

 Interpretation: When an appropriately qualified health professional is not employed by the organization, their participation on the treatment team should be secured through contract or formal agreement.
 Interpretation: Medical aspects should include the following, when applicable: